ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-running-sql.md

 Valid SQL queries can be run directly in the FBSQL interface and via files in accessible directories.

-{: .note}
-You can also run SQL from a file when you connect to a database.

 This reference explains FBSQL flags relating to database connections and schema

 ## Before you begin